Pac-Dessert1436/HtmlBasic/README.md

 90 SET p2 = p1.add(2.5, 3.5)
 100 PRINT "p2 = ", p2  ' The `to_string` method is called automatically
 110 DEF FN element_name$(element%)
-120 IF element = Elements.WOOD THEN RESULT= "wood"
+120 IF element = Elements.WOOD THEN RETURN "wood"
-130 IF element = Elements.FIRE THEN RESULT= "fire"
+130 IF element = Elements.FIRE THEN RETURN "fire"
-140 IF element = Elements.EARTH THEN RESULT= "earth"
+140 IF element = Elements.EARTH THEN RETURN "earth"
-150 IF element = Elements.METAL THEN RESULT= "metal"
+150 IF element = Elements.METAL THEN RETURN "metal"
-160 IF element = Elements.WATER THEN RESULT= "water"
+160 IF element = Elements.WATER THEN RETURN "water"
-170 RESULT= "unknown"
+170 RETURN "unknown"
 180 END DEF
 190 PRINT element_name(Elements.WATER)
 ```